Agricultural marketing: Agricultural marketing development

-Agricultural Market infrastructure
+Agricultural market infrastructure

 Efficient marketing infrastructure such as wholesale, retail and assembly markets and storage facilities is essential for cost-effective marketing, to minimize post-harvest losses and to reduce health risks.
 Markets play an important role in rural development, income generation, food security, and developing rural-market linkages.
 Experience shows that planners need to be aware of how to design markets that meet a community's social and economic needs and how to choose a suitable site for a new market.
 In many cases sites are chosen that are inappropriate and result in under-use or even no use of the infrastructure constructed.
 It is also not sufficient just to build a market: attention needs to be paid to how that market will be managed, operated and maintained.

 Rural assembly markets are located in production areas and primarily serve as places where farmers can meet with traders to sell their products.
 These may be occasional (perhaps weekly) markets, such as haat bazaars in India and Nepal, or permanent.
-Terminal wholesale markets are located in major metropolitan areas, where produce is finally channelled to consumers through trade between wholesalers and retailers, caterers, etc. The characteristics of wholesale markets have changed considerably as retailing changes in response to urban growth, the increasing role of supermarkets and increased consumer spending capacity.
+Terminal wholesale markets are located in major metropolitan areas, where produce is finally channeled to consumers through trade between wholesalers and retailers, caterers, etc. The characteristics of wholesale markets have changed considerably as retailing changes in response to urban growth, the increasing role of supermarkets and increased consumer spending capacity.
 These changes may require responses in the way in which traditional wholesale markets are organized and managed.

 Retail marketing systems in western countries have broadly evolved from traditional street markets through to the modern hypermarket or out-of-town shopping center.
 In developing countries, there remains scope to improve agricultural marketing by constructing new retail markets, despite the growth of supermarkets, although municipalities often view markets primarily as sources of revenue rather than infrastructure requiring development.
 Effective regulation of markets is essential.
 Inside a market, both hygiene rules and revenue collection activities have to be enforced.
 Of equal importance, however, is the maintenance of order outside the market.
 Licensed traders in a market will not be willing to cooperate in raising standards if they face competition from unlicensed operators outside who do not pay any of the costs involved in providing a proper service.